SUSE/ha-sap-terraform-deployments/pillar_examples/README.md

 cp pillar_examples/automatic/netweaver/*.sls salt/netweaver_node/files/pillar/
 ```

-Besides this option, the `terraform.tfvars` `pre_deployment` variable will execute this operations if it's enabled before the deployment.
+Besides this option, the `terraform.tfvars` `pre_deployment` variable will execute these operations if it's enabled before the deployment.

 **`pre_deployment` usage only works in clients using Linux**